jdgwf/savaged-us-client/README.md

 ## Running the project
 In order to run the server, use `npm run dev`, and the server will start on port 5000 (http://localhost:5000).

-Webpack will watch the files.
+Webpack is intended to watch the files (though this isn't quite working on this project).
 Once you save a file, you can refresh your browser to ensure you got the updated client files.
-If you only change server files, you *shouldn't* need to refresh.

-## .env server environment variables
-This server uses environment variables for connecting to the database and setting which port to listen on.
-Copy .env-sample to .env and edit to your local server settings.
-This is the access point for all server constant configuration variables.

-## On a Headless Ubuntu Server
-Puppeteer (which uses a headless chrome) requires the following libs: libxss1 Install via: `sudo apt-get install libxss1`